 We take great pride in the fact that we, along with a company called Good Energy, took the model of municipal aggregation (a.k.a. community choice energy) and made it truly green.
 We did so with our pioneer partners, the City of Melrose and the town of Dedham.
-In 2016, those communities aggregated their customers for electricity supply that includes more local renewable energy than required by law.
-Green Energy Consumers is proud to be providing that incremental amount of renewable energy.
+In 2016, those communities used the buying power of their residents to secure an affordable electricity rate that includes more local renewable energy than required by state law.
+Since then, over a dozen communities have joined the movement and added more renewable energy to residents' electricity supply - most recently Medford, Bedford, and Rockland.
+Green Energy Consumers is proud to be providing that additional incremental amount of renewable energy.

-Melrose and Dedham were quickly followed by Arlington, Bedford, Brookline, Gloucester, Hamilton, Rockland, Somerville, Stoneham, Sudbury, and Winchester.
-The City of Medford is going on-line in December and we have many communities in our pipeline.
+Melrose and Dedham were the first to try out Green Municipal Aggregation, and due to its success were quickly followed by Arlington, Bedford, Brookline, Gloucester, Hamilton, Rockland, Somerville, Stoneham, Sudbury, and Winchester.
+The City of Medford is going online in December.
+Bedford and Rockland will follow, and we have many communities in our pipeline.

 There are lots of other communities in Massachusetts with various shades of aggregation, not just the ones served by Good Energy and Green Energy Consumers.
 Below is a map showing, to the best of our knowledge, where communities stand now and where they are expected to be within a couple of years.